WeiChienHsu/CS225/Chapter2/README.md

 The disjunction of p and q is p ∨ q.

 - p ∨ q is true if and only if p is true or q is true

+## Exclusive Or
 - ⊕: exclusive or : Only one side could be false
+- (p v q) ∧ ~(p ∧ q) : When or is used in its exclusve sense, the statement "p or q" means "p or q but not both" or " p or q and not both p and q".

 ## Implication Operator
 The proposition (or statement) p → q has a truth value for